BoscoSuen/JSON-Query/README.md

 > If your query requires that you return multiple `ModelNodes`, then you do that by returning a `ModelCollection`.
 This object should be able to hold as many `ModelNodes` from your `Model` as are necessary.
 Note, however, that a `ModelCollection` doesn't own the `ModelNodes` and should not delete them.
 They will ultimately be deleted when your `Model` gets destructed.

-# JSONParser Code Analysis (EXTRA CREDIT)

-Write a brief analysis of the code provided in the `JSONParser` class.
-Review for clarity of design, simplicity, correctness, coding style.
-Write your answer in a textfile called "code-review.txt".

 # Testing

-We've provided a testing framework for you, much like before.
-To run a test, you need to give the `Testing` class two files (examples provided).
-First -- you need a .json file that contains the data you to load into your `Model`.
-Then you need a "commands" file.
-The commands file has a series of line, each of which is a text-representation of a query.
-Your testing class reads each line, and calls the `CommandProcessor` class.
-The `CommandProcessor` class is responsible for converting the text version of the command into a series of "query statements" that your `Model` provides.

 While we've given you a simple test file (test.json) and associated commands file (test.txt).
 After you get these to work, try making your own files: